LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 ---
-title: "Missing libraries: towns in England without a public library"
+title: 'Missing libraries: towns in England without a public library'
 excerpt: An analysis using library locations and built-up areas to find the places without a public library
 categories:
   - Library Stategy